Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

 \begin{corollary} Let $ d \in \N $, $ \gamma = ( \gamma_1, \ldots, \gamma_d ) \in \R^d $, let $ ( \Omega, \mathcal{F}, \P ) $ be a probability space, and let $ W = ( W^{(1)}, \ldots, W^{(d)} ) \colon [0,T] \times \Omega \to \R^d $ be a $ \P $-standard Brownian motion with continuous sample paths.
 Then it holds that

 \end{corollary}

-The next elementary and well-known result, Proposition~\ref{prop:dim_reduction} below, states that the distribution of a product of multiple correlated geometric Brownian motions is equal to the distribution of a single particular geometric Brownian motion.
+The next elementary result, Proposition~\ref{prop:dim_reduction}, states that the distribution of a product of multiple correlated geometric Brownian motions is equal to the distribution of a single particular geometric Brownian motion.